nls-oskari/pti-frontend/README.md

 ## Building Paikkis

  Check out the right branches in the above repos and make sure you have run `npm install` in all three (this one included).
-Then you can build the app with `npm run build -- --env.appdef=1.48:applications/paikkatietoikkuna.fi`.
+Then you can build the app with `npm run build`.
 The output will be under `dist/`.
 See the main [oskari-frontend repo](https://github.com/oskariorg/oskari-frontend#readme) for detailed instructions about the build parameters.

+ The build requires more memory than is allocated for node by default and you will have to so `set NODE_OPTIONS=--max_old_space_size=4096` on windows before running the build or `NODE_OPTIONS=--max_old_space_size=4096 npm run build`.

  ## Development server